Hypermobility and Sleep

 There is also another fairly common problem that can affect the sleep of those with hypermobility: Obstructive Sleep Apnoea(OSA)

-Obstructive sleep apnea was once very underestimated in those with hypermobility and EDS, however, with more research and funding going into this area, it’s starting to show that it might not be all that uncommon.
+Obstructive sleep apnea was once very underestimated in those with hypermobility and EDS; however, with more research and funding going into this area, it’s starting to show that it might not be all that uncommon.
 Whilst more research does need to be done to identify the prevalence amongst the different subtypes of EDS, it’s a definite move forward.

 A woman holding a Cpap machine

 With connective tissue disorder comes, well, disorders with the connective tissue.
 As your nose, throat, and maxilla (upper jaw) all consist of connective tissue, they can be affected by EDS and hypermobility.
-Upper airway instability and recurrent, partial or complete, blockages have the potential to cause sleep apnea.
+Upper airway instability and recurrent, partial or complete blockages have the potential to cause sleep apnea.
 This can lead to drops in oxygen levels, sleep disturbances, and unrestful sleep.

 Some studies even found the prevalence of OSA in EDS to be around 30%.
 This is important to note, as OBE is notorious for causing excessive daytime sleepiness and impaired quality of life.